jbgerth/jbgerth.github.io/_posts/2020-09-05-terminal-setup-for-windows.md

 title: "My terminal setup for Windows"
 description: "Seeing how it is done on Mac and bringing it home to my Windows machine"
 categories: [terminal]
-tags: [terminal, windows, linux, setup, development]
+tags: [terminal, windows, linux, setup, development, mac]
 redirect_from:
   - /2020/05/29/
 ---

 ## Introduction

-Usually I always used Windows for most things.
-Sometimes I worked on Linux machines, but mostly for servers.
+Usually I always used Windows for most things, including almost all my development work.
+Sometimes I worked on Linux machines, but mostly for servers or IoT tasks.
 After being "forced" to used a Mac Book Pro for work, I could explore using a proper terminal during development.
 The terminal experience on MacOS is superb.
 Everything runs super fast.
 No GUI is in your way.

 Windows on the other hand always lacked behind in the console experience.
-It was missing a Linux type terminal available.
+It was missing a Linux type terminal.
 This changed in the last years.
-Some of the notable changes, that led me to write this post, are:
+Some of the notable changes, that led me to write this post and change my setup, are:

 - The **Linux Subsystem for Windows** a.k.a.
-WSL was introduced.
+WSL was introduced and almost perfected in WSL 2
 - Microsoft brought **PowerToys** back
 - There is a new fancy **Windows Terminal** available
 - The PowerShell got a package manager with **chocolatry**
-- Linux tools can be directly called from Windows
+- Linux CLI tools can be directly called from Windows using a combination WSL and Powershell

+In this post I want to capture the tools I use on the Windows CLI, how it compares to Mac and how I configured them.
 Over the past few weeks I try to achieve the same fluidity from Mac in Windows, because all in all I still prefer Windows over Mac.

 ## WSL 2